Summit Seekers

 • May (date TBD): Virtual Team Meeting

-• June 1: Hike Day!
+• June 12-14: Hike Weekend!

 • Clearly Defined Path: We strictly adhere to a pre-determined hike path, which we encourage you to familiarize yourself with prior to the hike.
 Knowing the exact trail the team should be taking will help you reorient yourself in case you find yourself separated from the group.